PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### I ncident

-According this Article [BNS](https://www.lrt.lt/naujienos/mokslas-ir-it/11/1769335/turto-bankas-patyre-kibernetine-ataka-buvo-sutrikusi-svetainiu-veikla) the WebSites like turtas.lt and valstybesturtas.lt were not accessible for 30 (thirty) minutes becauso of the DDoS attack.
+According this Article [BNS](https://www.lrt.lt/naujienos/mokslas-ir-it/11/1769335/turto-bankas-patyre-kibernetine-ataka-buvo-sutrikusi-svetainiu-veikla) the WebSites like turtas.lt and valstybesturtas.lt were not accessible for 30 (thirty) minutes becaus of the DDoS attack.
 ```

 ```